Window Replacement Plan 2018, Part 1: Can windows be replaced in the winter?

 Know what to expect for winter installations

-Researching, getting and installing new windows can seem like a daunting task, but taking advantage of the proper windows is well worth it.
+Researching, getting and installing new windows can seem like a big task, but taking advantage of the proper windows is well worth it.
 Here are a few extra things to consider when replacing your windows in the winter:

-- Make sure you know the winter installation plans from Pella of Owensboro for Pella product installations.
+- Make sure you know the winter installation procedures from Pella of Owensboro for Pella product installations.
 They’ll let you know how to best get ready for installation.
 Knowing what to expect before the day of the install will make sure that you and the installer can work as efficiently as possible during the job.

 - Consider closing off the room where replacement windows are being installed to reduce temperature changes in the other parts of your home.
 This can be easily done by securing the door to the room where the window is being placed.

 - If your window installation is scheduled after (or during) a period of snowfall, make sure to keep the installation area free of snow.
-Taking access into consideration as part of your winter window replacement plan will prevent headaches both on the day of installation and after it is completed.
+Taking access into consideration as part of your winter window replacement plan will reduce headaches both on the day of installation and after it is completed.